Dragon8029/100-days-of-code/Attempt4.md

 *Sept 20, 2018*

 Finished up assignment 3, meaning that section 1 is now done of @stephnmf Fullstack course.
 Loving it so far, get to learn some different technologies.
 Decided to go back to the "Complete JavaScript Course" from @Udemy, before I continue with the React course.

+---

+##A4D32:
+*Sept 21, 2018*

+Continued working on "The Complete JavaScript Course" from @Udemy, had to go back and refresh my memory on some lessons, plus they added some new content.
+Also continued working on the "Build a Technical Documentation Page" project from @freeCodeCamp